 There are several ways that opening a new account could actually cause harm to your credit.
 For starters, you’re increasing the amount of revolving credit in your credit mix.
-That’s not going to help your score at all.
+That’s not going to help your credit score at all.

-Inquiries also hurt your score.
+Inquiries also hurt your credit score.
 Sure, it’s just five or ten points, but that can add up if you’re applying for several cards at once.
 Plus, each of those inquiries remains on your report for two years!

 Finally, new accounts shorten your average length of credit because you’re essentially adding a big fat zero that brings down your more seasoned accounts.

-It’s fine to get a new credit card if you need one for a specific reason, but don’t open one solely in an attempt to build credit.
+It’s fine to get a new credit card if you need one for a specific reason, but don’t open one solely in an attempt to rebuild credit.
 You’ll probably end up doing more damage in the long run.

 Don’t Close Old Accounts